roebel/pysndfile/README.md

 ### Version_1.5.3 (2026-03-09)

- * Fix: Support libsndfile being installed in the Debian multiarch layout when using SNDFILE_INSTALL_DIR or auto detection (it was already working when using setup.cfg)
+ * Fix: Support libsndfile being installed in the Debian multiarch layout when using SNDFILE_INSTALL_DIR or auto detection (Thanks to Alastair Porter)
  * Extension: Use pkg-config to locate libsndfile unless SNDFILE_INSTALL_DIR is defined

 ### Version_1.5.2 (2026-02-16)